 Scheduling an Exam at the DRC

-Students must schedule exams at least one school week in advance (or three weeks for finals) to allow the DRC to obtain the exams from the faculty and to ensure adequate space, equipment, etc. are available.
+Students must schedule exams at least three business days in advance (or approximately two weeks in advance for finals) to allow the DRC to obtain the exams from the faculty and to ensure adequate space, equipment, etc. are available.
 Untimely requests may jeopardize the provision of the accommodation.
-Students are encouraged to schedule in person in 119 Stevenson Hall, but may schedule over the phone at 502-852-6938.
+Students may schedule through the DRC Online Student Portal, in person in 119 Stevenson Hall, or over the phone at 502-852-6938.
 Students may find it helpful to schedule exams for the whole semester at once if these dates are available in advance.
 Information needed to schedule an exam includes:

-- The day and time the student will be taking the exam (Prior approval from the instructor is needed if taking the exam at a time other than when the class is taking it.)
+- The date and time the student will be taking the exam (Prior approval from the instructor is needed if taking the exam at a time different from when the class is taking it.)

 - The professor’s name and contact information